 Blue Nile’s story began in 1995 when Doug Williams started selling diamonds online.
 In 1998, Mark C. Vadon bought a diamond from the site.

 A year later, he purchased a majority stake in the company, changed the name to Blue Nile, and improved the online experience.

 Blue Nile became a pioneer of selling diamonds online.
 Their business model involves working directly with manufacturers and wholesalers to avoid the high markups charged by other jewelry vendors.

-But based in Seattle, Washington, they’ve become one of the largest online jewelry retailers in the world.
+Bsed in Seattle, Washington, Blue Nile has become one of the largest online jewelry retailers in the world.

-In recent years, Blue Nile has opened physical locations in cities across the United States, including:
+In recent years, they’ve opened physical locations in cities across the United States, including: